alansemenov/data-toolbox-app/README.md

 - Record the state of your indexes at specific times.
 Rollback to these <b>snapshots</b> when needed.
 - Manage your <b>node exports</b>.
 - Generate and manage your <b>system dumps</b>.

 The Content Studio widget allows you to:
 - Generate and manage your <b>content exports</b>.

+Starting from version 2.0.0, help dialogs are present to give you more information about each functionality.

 ## Releases and Compatibility